cnsatuva/coolftp/README.md

 }
 ```

+#### BYE

+Ends the connection.
+Server will respond with ```BYE``` and immediately end the connection.

 Security
 ---

 By default, Cool FTP does not encrypt the connection.
 For secure file transfers, use stunnel or something similar.

 Connecting to the server does not require passwords by default.
 However, the server can optionally respond to the initial ```HELLO``` with ```PASSWORD```, and require the client to respond with a predetermined password.
+If an incorrect password is passed, the connection will be dropped.

 If users do not have permission to access a given file, it will not be visible to the client.
 Attempts to download it will result in a non-existent file error. **However, users can find protected files by attempting to upload to an protected file's path and receiving an error!**